BMW 2 Series Coupe review

 Practicality & boot space

 Elsewhere, the interior has the storage you'd expect to find in a BMW, from the glovebox and central cubby between the front seats, to a storage area ahead of the gear lever and shallow door bins.
 There's also a surprisingly large 390-litre boot, which is 20 litres bigger than before.
-Not only that, but the loading lip has been lowered by 35mm to make it easier to lift heavy shopping bags and suitcases inside.
-The Audi TT has 305 litres behind the rear seats.
+Not only that, but the loading lip has been lowered by a couple of inches to make it easier to lift heavy shopping bags and suitcases inside.
+The Audi TT has just 305 litres behind the rear seats and a much higher load lip to lift items over.

 Reliability & safety

 While the 2 Series Coupe is too new to have appeared in our Driver Power survey, the latest 3 Series performed well, voted into 31st-place out of the top 75 cars by owners.
-It received a middling score for reliability and build quality but results were solid across the board.
+It received a middling score for reliability and build quality, but results were solid elsewhere.
 Owners were particularly impressed with its engines, gearboxes and infotainment setup.
 Considering the two cars share so much technology, this looks promising for the smaller model.